rmh2009/flowmq/README.md

-# Flowmq - A Lightweight Distributed Message Queue based on Raft
+# Flowmq

 ## Introduction

-This is a distributed message queue in C++ based on the Raft consensus algorithm.
+Flowmq is a lightweight, distributed, and resilient message queue implemented in C++ based on the Raft consensus algorithm.
+Key features include resilience to node crashes, data persistence on disk, round-robin message delivery, message consuption, etc.

-At present state this is mainly my hobby project to learn about network programming and distibuted systems by implementing the major components and algorithms to build a distributed and resilient message queue system.
-These include socket communication layer, async executions, cluster management, Raft algorithm protocals, serialization and storage, etc.
+At present state this is mainly my hobby project to learn about network programming and distibuted systems by implementing the major components and algorithms to build a distributed message queue system.
+The key components I'm interested in through this exercise include socket communication layer, async executions paradigm, cluster management, Raft algorithm protocals, serialization and storage, "zero"-copy optimizations, etc.

 Key features supported at present stage:
 - Resilient server nodes.
 Handles node crashes, leader